bbelderbos/bbelderbos.github.io/about.md

 ---

 <p class="message">
 Move out of your comfort zone.
-You can only grow if you are willing to feel awkward and uncomfortable when you try something new.
-(Bryan Tracey)
+You can only grow if you are willing to feel awkward and uncomfortable when you try something new. - Bryan Tracey
 </p>
 <p class="message">
 If you can dream it, then you can achieve it.
-You will get all you want in life if you help enough other people get what they want (Zig Ziglar)
+You will get all you want in life if you help enough other people get what they want - Zig Ziglar
 </p>

 ## My experience